Navigation: THE REMOTE DATABASE VERSION >

 If you do answer Upload Now, a series of message boxes and windows will come up telling you what is happening, and when it is completed.
 Usually this will be quite quick.

 If for any reason this is unsuccessful, or you need to repeat it, you can try it again.
-If you aren't prompted for it after your login, and you get to the program's main window, you can use the Upload/Download ⇒ Upload Local Database to Web menu option to do so.
+If you aren't prompted for it after your login, and you get to the program's main window, you can use the Upload/Download ⇒ Upload Local Database to Remote menu option to do so.

 Setup if no Upload was Done

 If none of the above steps have been done, you will be taken to a version of the program's normal Startup window.
 The correct version is shown in the second screen shot shown on that Help page linked to in the previous sentence.
 The options have basically the same meanings as explained following that page's first screen shot.
-You can start by initializing a completely empty database, or you can restore and then automatically upload a database backup from a non-Web Network version of ACCOUNTS - which could be a regular backup file, an emailed backup, or an Internet backup.
+You can start by initializing a completely empty database, or you can restore and then automatically upload a database backup from a non-Remote Database version of ACCOUNTS - which could be a regular backup file, an emailed backup, or an Internet backup.
 See that Help page for full details.

-If you choose to restore any type of database backup, what will happen is that the backup will be restored to your local database, and then the Upload of your data from the local database to the web database will proceed, as described above.
+If you choose to restore any type of database backup, what will happen is that the backup will be restored to your local database, and then the Upload of your data from the local database to the remote database will proceed, as described above.

 Possible Connection Problem: Firewalls